-Freemasonry is one of the world’s oldest and largest non-religious, non-political, fraternal and charitable organisations.
-Its roots lie in the traditions and ceremonies of the medieval stonemasons who built our cathedrals and castles.
-Some rituals are still celebrated today.
+Freemasonry is one of the world’s oldest social and charitable organisations.
+Its origins are believed to lie in the traditional ceremonies of the medieval stonemasons who built many of the world’s amazing cathedrals and castles.

 For freemasons today there are four important values that help define their path through life: Integrity, Friendship, Respect and Charity.
 Membership is open to any man over the age of 18 irrespective of their race, religion or social status.